Edualk12/virtualized-cybersecurity-lab-proxmox/README.md

 - The Fix: I added a static route on my main home router telling it exactly how to find the VM subnet via the pfSense WAN IP, and opened up a firewall rule on pfSense to let the traffic cross over to the LAN.

 - metapsplitable is not compatible with peroxmox

+- Limited resources for the different virtual machines

 ## Lessons Learned